 Costa Rica Real Estate Frequently Asked Questions (FAQs)

-Disclaimer: The following questions are a collection of real questions formulated to GLC over the years which we believe represent some of the most common questions that individuals interested in purchasing real estate in Costa Rica normally have.
+Disclaimer: The following questions are a collection of real questions formulated to GLC over the years; which we believe represent some of the most common questions that individuals interested in purchasing real estate in Costa Rica normally have.
 Our answers ARE NOT in any way legal advice, they are just general information provided as a reference so that the general public might obtain a better understanding of the process of buying property in Costa Rica.
 Any unauthorized copying, alteration, distribution, transmission, performance, display or other use of this material is prohibited.
-As Costa Rican lawyers, we are not allowed by the Costa Rican Bar Association from providing legal advice without the prior existence of a client/attorney relationship, in order to obtain legal advice for your specific case we encourage you to seek specialized legal advice.
+As Costa Rican lawyers, we are not allowed by the Costa Rican Bar Association to provide legal advice without the prior existence of a client/attorney relationship.
+In order to obtain legal advice for your specific case, we encourage you to seek specialized legal advice.
 After the Title Search results positive, we proceed to draft the Property Transfer Public Deed so that both parties can agree on the exact acquisition terms and conditions.
 After the execution of the public deed, we file a testimony or official copy of the transfer at the National Registry for it to have public effects.
 Depending on the exact transaction the National Registry should record the changes and issue a new property title in approximately 1 week.

 1. I am interested in purchasing a house in Costa Rica in a Condominium in Guanacaste.
 I need assistance with the formation of an LLC and with the purchase of land/house.
 Could you help?